Adetutu777/encode-hackathon/README.md

 #### LENS PROTOCOL: is a composable and decentralized social graph.
 It lets creators take ownership of their content wherever they go in the digital garden of the decentralized internet, It functions on the polygon Proof Of Stake Blockchain ecosystem.
 You can read more here [Lens Protocol](https://www.lens.dev/)

-### chainWrite Tech Stack : NuxtJs, VueJs, Ethers, GraphQl, Html, Css, BootstrapVue, web3.storage
+### chainWrite Tech Stack : NuxtJs, VueJs, pinia(state mgt.)
+Ethers, GraphQl, Html, Css, BootstrapVue, web3.storage

 #### Prerequisites: Javascript, VueJs, knowledge of web3